 Make gorgeous chocolate Easter eggs that are surprisingly simple to make.
-These pretty egg-shaped chocolates can even be customized in different colors to match your Easter celebration!
+Customize these pretty egg-shaped chocolates in different colors to match your Easter celebration!

-With just a few simple ingredients and a few minutes, you can make pretty chocolate Easter eggs with a mold that will impress everyone this Easter!
+With just a few simple ingredients and a few minutes, you can make pretty Easter chocolate eggs that will impress everyone!

-I chose to customize my edible chocolate Easter eggs a beautiful robin egg blue color with brown flecks in it.
+I customized my edible eggs a beautiful robin egg blue color with brown flecks in it.

-The edible gold takes these once humble eggs over the top.
+Next I added edible gold, which took these once humble eggs over the top!

 This post contains affiliate links for your convenience.
 I make a very small percentage if you make a purchase at no extra cost to you.
 Thank you!